-6. Liability Related to Sale of Future Royalties
+7. Liability Related to Sale of Future Royalties

 In December 2020, the Company entered into a royalty purchase agreement (the Royalty Purchase Agreement) with entities managed by Healthcare Royalty Management, LLC (collectively, HCR).
-Under the agreement, HCR purchased the Company's rights to a capped amount of Zolgensma royalty payments under the Company's license agreement (the Novartis License) with Novartis Gene Therapies, Inc. (formerly AveXis, Inc.) (Novartis Gene Therapies), including \$4.0 million of royalty payments received by the Company in the fourth quarter of 2020 (the Pledged Royalties).
+Under the Royalty Purchase Agreement, HCR purchased the Company's rights to a capped amount of Zolgensma royalty payments under the Company's license agreement (the Novartis License) with Novartis Gene Therapies, Inc. (formerly AveXis, Inc.) (Novartis Gene Therapies), including \$4.0 million of royalty payments received by the Company in the fourth quarter of 2020 (the Pledged Royalties).
 In consideration for these rights, HCR paid the Company \$200.0 million (the Purchase Price), less \$4.0 million representing the payment of the Pledged Royalties to HCR.
-Beginning upon the effective date of the Royalty Purchase Payment, Zolgensma royalty payments, up to a specified threshold, shall be paid to HCR, net of upstream royalties payable by the Company to certain licensors in accordance with existing license agreements.
+Beginning upon the effective date of the Royalty Purchase Agreement, Zolgensma royalty payments, up to a specified threshold, shall be paid to HCR, net of upstream royalties payable by the Company to certain licensors in accordance with existing license agreements.

-Pursuant to the Royalty Purchase Agreement, the total amount of royalty payments to be received by HCR under the agreement is subject to an increasing cap (the Cap Amount) equal to (i) \$260.0 million applicable for the period from the effective date of the Royalty Purchase Agreement through November 7, 2024, and (ii) \$300.0 million applicable for the period from November 8, 2024 through the effective date of termination of the Novartis License.
+Pursuant to the Royalty Purchase Agreement, the total amount of royalty payments to be received by HCR is subject to an increasing cap (the Cap Amount) equal to (i) \$260.0 million applicable for the period from the effective date of the Royalty Purchase Agreement through November 7, 2024, and (ii) \$300.0 million applicable for the period from November 8, 2024 through the effective date of termination of the Novartis License.
 If, on or prior to the defined dates for each Cap Amount, the total amount of royalty payments received by HCR equals or exceeds the Cap Amount applicable to such date, the Royalty Purchase Agreement will automatically terminate and all rights to the Zolgensma royalty payments will revert back to the Company.
 The Company has no obligation to repay any amounts to HCR if total future Zolgensma royalty payments are not sufficient to achieve the applicable Cap Amount prior to the termination of the Novartis License.

-The Company has a call option to repurchase its rights to the purchased royalties from HCR for a repurchase price equal to, as of the option exercise date, \$300.0 million minus the total amount of royalty payments received by HCR; provided, however, that with respect to a call option exercised on or before November 7, 2024, in the event that the then applicable Cap Amount minus the total amount of royalty payments received by HCR is less than \$1.0 million, the repurchase price shall equal such difference.
+The Company has a call option to repurchase its rights to the purchased royalties from HCR for a repurchase price equal to, as of the option exercise date, \$300.0 million minus the total amount of royalty payments received by HCR; provided, however, that with respect to a call option exercised on or before November 7, 2024, in the event that the then applicable Cap Amount minus the total amount of royalty payments received by HCR; provided, however, that with respect to a call option exercised on or before November 7, 2024, in the event that the then applicable Cap Amount minus the total amount of royalty payments received by HCR is less than \$1.0 million, the repurchase price shall equal such difference.